yannou788/jks/README.md

     [SLACK]
     UserId = UserId
     ```
-    > To get your Jenkins API Key: Go to <https://jenkins.devtools.saagie.tech/user/YOUR_ID/configure> and create a token
+   > To get your Jenkins API Key: Go to <https://jenkins.devtools.saagie.tech/user/YOUR_ID/configure> and create a token.
-    > To get your Gitlab API Key: Go to <https://gitlab.com/-/profile/personal_access_tokens> and create a token
+   > To get your Gitlab API Key: Go to <https://gitlab.com/-/profile/personal_access_tokens> and create a token.
    > To get your Slack ID: Go to your Slack profile and look for the option that allows you to view or copy your member ID.
 4. Install required dependencies:
     ```shell
     pip3.9 install -r requirements.txt
     ```
-5. Create an Alias in your terminal configuration file
+5. Create an Alias in your terminal configuration file:
     ```shell
     alias jks="python3.9 ~/.jks/jks.py"
     ```